Douglas Cause: Litigation

 Douglas Castle, part of the inheritance contested between the parties.

 With so much at stake, it was unsurprising that the Hamiltons contested the settlement.
 They dispatched Andrew Stuart of Torrance, a 'shady investigator', to Paris to investigate.
 He came back with the information that Archibald Douglas had been born ‘Jacques Louis Mignon’, the son of a glass worker, and had been kidnapped in July 1748 by ‘a lady, a gentleman and their maid’.
 He further claimed that the deceased Sholto Stewart was the son of ‘Sanry the Rope Dancer’, who had vanished in similar circumstances.
 Stuart also reported that witnesses to Lady Jane’s pregnancy could not be found, and that the couple had not stayed where they said they had.

 In 1762, the Hamiltons launched an action in the Court of Session in Edinburgh claiming that Archibald Douglas’s identity had been fabricated and that he had no legal right to the Douglas inheritance.
 By 1767, each side had published memorials – 1,000 page statements of case, which incorporated letters, documents, witness reports, affidavits and citations of Scots and French law.
 A total of 24 lawyers read speeches to the 15 judges before whom the case was heard.
 The hearings lasted 21 days, making it the longest ever pleading before the Court of Session.
 For the legal profession, the case was a bonanza, eventually racking up costs estimated at £100,000.

-There was immense public interest in the case throughout Europe, and everyone held an opinion.
-David Hume, Adam Smith and Dr Johnson all supported Hamilton.
+There was immense public interest in the case throughout Europe.
+David Hume, Adam Smith and Samuel Johnson all supported Hamilton.
 Johnson’s biographer, James Boswell, disagreed and became a propagandist for Douglas, producing more than twenty articles and three books on the subject.
 The Edinburgh populace were also firmly on the side of Douglas, no doubt resentful at the prospect of Hamilton acquiring a second ducal fortune.